-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

 176) On a diagram of a production possibilities frontier, economic growth is represented by the slope of the production possibilities frontier.